CBID2/CBID2/README.md

  ---
  ## 👩🏿 About Me:
  I'm an instructional designer who is passionate about making engaging learning experiences accessible for all.
 I have decided to learn how to code to enhance my instructional design process.
-- 🔭 I’m currently working on developing a tribute page.
+- 🔭 I’m currently working on the [tribute page project](https://nimble-dodol-bd9baa.netlify.app/) from **[FreeCode Camp's Responsive Web Design](https://www.freecodecamp.org/learn/2022/responsive-web-design/)** curriculum.
 - 🌱 I’m currently learning HTML and CSS.
 I plan on re-learning JavaScript once I get comfortable with CSS.
 - 🔎 I'm looking to learning more about frontend development and how to apply coding in a Instructional Design context.
 - 🤔 Things I need to look into...building a portfolio, learning other programming languages, and continue creating cool projects.